 Two or more Working Groups with the approval of the IEEE 802 LMSC may operate with a single joint treasury.
 Working Groups that operate with a joint treasury shall have no other treasury.
 The merger of separate Working Group treasuries into a joint treasury or the splitting of a joint treasury into separate Working Group treasuries requires approval of the IEEE 802 LMSC.
 Each such action shall be supported by a motion from each of the involved Working Groups that requests the action and that has been approved by the Working Group.

 The operation of a joint treasury is subject to the same rules as a Working Group operating with treasury with the following exception: The Executive Committee overseeing the joint treasury shall be a Joint Executive Committee that is the union of the Executive Committees of the Working Groups operating with the joint treasury.
-The Chair of the Joint Executive Committee shall be selected by the Joint Executive Committee and shall be the Chair of one of the participating Working Groups.
+The Chair of the Joint Executive Committee shall be selected by the Joint Executive Committee.

 Signs of dominance tools for Working Group chair